Meet Our Doctors

 Dr. Christina Han completed the combined B.S.-M.D. program at the University of California at Riverside (’01) and UCLA (’04), where she was Regent Scholar and was awarded the William H. Dignam, M.D.
 Award for Excellence in Obstetrics and Gynecology.
 During her residency training at Cedars-Sinai Medical Center (’08), she was active in the ACOG District IX Committee for Underserved Women, international medical missions, and hospital committees.
 She received the Gregory Dantzler, M.D.
 Chief Resident Teaching Award, Berlex Resident Teaching Award, Society of Laparoendoscopic Surgeons Outstanding Resident Award, CREOG Award, and Bruce and Sylvia Stern Resident Manuscript Award.
 Dr. Han then completed a Maternal-Fetal Medicine subspecialty fellowship at Yale University School of Medicine (’11), where she developed a strong interest in prenatal diagnosis, maternal complications in pregnancy, and endocrinologic disorders.

 Dr. Han is an active researcher and has published extensively on preeclampsia, preterm labor, diabetes, and complications of pregnancy.
 She was a Women’s Reproductive Health Research program scholar, sponsored by the National Institute of Health, and an Albert McKern Scholar for perinatal research.
 Additionally, with a strong interest in information technology, she is developing novel web- and smartphone-based technology platforms to enhance the physician-patient, physician-physician, and educator-trainee interactions.
-Dr. Han also serves on the Society of Maternal-Fetal Medicine Communications committee.
+Dr. Han is currently chair of the Society of Maternal-Fetal Medicine Communications committee.

-Dr. Han is a Diplomate of the American Board of Obstetrics and Gynecology, and is board-certified in the subspecialty of Maternal-Fetal Medicine.
-In addition to joining our practice at the Center for Fetal Medicine and Women’s Ultrasound, she remains an adjunct assistant professor at Yale.
-In her spare time, she enjoys spending time with her husband and son, hiking, swimming, running, and yoga.
+Dr. Han is a Diplomate of the American Board of Obstetrics and Gynecology, and is double board-certified in the subspecialties of Obstetrics and Gynecology and Maternal-Fetal Medicine.
+She has been elected by her peers as a Super Doctors Rising Star since 2016.
+She is a member of the clinical faculty at David Geffen School of Medicine at UCLA and continues to be actively involved in resident and fellow education at both UCLA and Cedars-Sinai Medical Center.
+In her spare time, she enjoys spending time with her husband and two young children, playing music, reading, hiking, and yoga.
 Dr. Han speaks Mandarin Chinese, Taiwanese, and medical Spanish.